10 Ways to Lower Your Blood Pressure Naturally

 So given their side effects and the doubts about the effectiveness in the long term, the non-drug approach certainly seems to make sense as a starting point.
 It also offers you many more options.

 Besides making use of the mineral balancing system, you can go on a low glycaemic load (GL) diet which lowers BP remarkably effectively.
-We have many cases of people reporting their blood pressure normalizing since following a low GL diet.
+We have many cases of people reporting their blood pressure normalising since following a low GL diet.

 In addition this approach is very likely to bring other health benefits and it’s very unlikely to raise your risk of heart attack, unlike diuretics, or cause a nasty persistent dry cough as ACE inhibitors can.
-The diet favoured by ill-informed doctors and dieticians to lower BP is the “healthy balanced diet” which usually means a low fat/high carbohydrate diet.
+The diet favoured by doctors and dieticians to lower BP is the “healthy balanced diet” which usually means a low fat/high carbohydrate diet.

 All too often, though, this allows quite large amounts of sugar, either in fruit juice drinks or in supermarket low-fat meals.
 A high sugar diet creates compounds known as aldehydes in the body, which in turn can mess up various proteins that are necessary for calcium channels to work properly; one of the results of this is raised blood pressure.